Linden Hall, Residence Life Office

 Becker’s character is reflected in the beauty of its historic Victorian-style residences.
 Contained within a four-block neighborhood, with Sever Street as the focal point, many of the buildings proudly display hand-carved paneling and fireplace mantels, stained glass windows, and detailed woodwork.
 The oldest, Colton Hall, was obtained in 1936.

-Bancroft Hall – Bancroft Hall is a newly acquired building by Becker College and is located at 76 Franklin Street in Worcester.
+Bancroft Hall – Bancroft Hall is located at 76 Franklin Street in Worcester.
 Approximately 70 students will live in the building.
-The building will have 3 resident assistants and 1 Graduate Assistant living in the building.
-Bancroft Hall is a studio style apartment building with each room equipped with a bathroom and kitchen.
-The rooms are furnished with a desk, chair, bed, dresser, and closet.
+The building will have 2 resident assistants and a Graduate Assistant living in the building.
+Bancroft Hall is a studio-style apartment building with each room equipped with a bathroom and kitchen.
 Each room also has a designated storage closet.
 Bancroft Hall also contains a lounge space with TV and couches along with a computer/printer room.
 Becker also provides a shuttle service that transports students from the hall to the Worcester campus.
 There is also 24/7 security officer located inside of the building and a Becker College police patrol from 8:00pm to 8:00am daily.
 Bancroft Hall is a Gender Inclusive Residence Hall.

 Beeches Hall – Beeches Hall, a co-ed residence on the Worcester Campus, offers space for 19 students and has a very “at-home” feel.
 It has a large and comfortable common room, a large front yard, parking lot, and shared side yard with Bullock Hall.